G33N/file-optimization/README.md

 Providers support:
 * AWS S3

-### Local use
+### Local use S3 bucket optimization

 1. Clone repository.
-2. Copy `.env.example` and paste, rename to `.env`.
-3. Change env values to your own.
 4. Install dependencies.
-5. In main.py you should change the bucket name
-6. And run with `python3 src/main.py`
+5. And run with `python3 src/main.py`
+6. The CLI will ask you for your aws credentials and bucket name

 ### Todo: